AaronAppel/Vault/README.md

-# QwerkE_Common
+# Vault
-A project to store and manage libraries and utilities used in the QwerkEngine framework.

-This project is licensed under the BSD 3clause license, however this project includes several 3rd party libraries.
-If you would like to use any of those libraries please follow their respective licenses.
-Links to libraries can be found below.
+A repository to store things I found useful, like old code or libraries I found interesting.
+Currently a graveyard for old code or past projects, either WIP, incomplete, or undefined.

+*Kindly observe and respect any and all licenses to code and other assets in this repo."

-## 3rd Party Libraries
+## 3rd Party Libraries I found interesting
 - assimp: github.com/assimp/assimp
 - bullet3: github.com/bulletphysics/bullet3
 - cjson: github.com/DaveGamble/cJSON